 Choose your objective based on where users are in your funnel and what action you want them to take.

-Before launching campaigns, install the Reddit Pixel on your website.
+Before launching campaigns, complete the Reddit pixel setup on your website.
 This JavaScript code tracks user actions after clicking your ads, enabling:

 The pixel supports standard events like PageVisit, ViewContent, AddToCart, Purchase, Lead, and SignUp.